jalee314/cs172project/README.md

 * max_file_size_mb (optional): Max size of each JSON file in MB (default: 10)

-For Window users, you can run the crawler by either double clicking the batch file or by inputting in powershell
+For Windows users, you can run the crawler by either double clicking the batch file or by typing in Powershell
 ```
 .\crawler.bat <num_threads> <max_file_size_mb>
 ```